 “We know that the months following a transition out of the military can be very stressful and particularly risky for new Veterans in terms of mental health," said Chairman Takano.
 "One of the most glaring gaps in accessing high-quality VA healthcare is the enrollment process—with EVEST, we can eliminate that gap.”

-Despite saying, "Veterans have sacrificed so much for the liberty of our country," despite broken promises that he is working on their behalf, Jack Bergman is abandoning Veterans.
+Despite saying, "Veterans have sacrificed so much for the liberty of our country," and despite broken promises that he is working on their behalf, he is abandoning Veterans.

 The duties of a Representative are to educate and explain the legislation and your vote to your constituents.
 He didn't.